Computer Vision Applications Examples Across Different Industries

 Picture 3.
 Example of facial recognition with the OpenCV library // Beatrice Murch, Sylenius; Wikimedia Commons

-Computer Vision applications in security often get intertwined with others.
+Applications of computer vision in security often get intertwined with others.
 A great example of this was set on a steelworking plant in Latin America, where the automatic surveillance system with Computer Vision was implemented.
 The system almost eliminated the need for manual surveillance review, but apart from that, the system was also built to detect mechanical dangers and malfunctions.
 The number of hazardous situations and injuries on the plant significantly decreased after implementation.

 Computer Vision applications in Healthcare